Follow us on:

 As the photographs attest, this replica is quite well assembled with a case hardened frizzen cover (hammer) producing good sparks.
-The seamless tempered barrels are made of high-carbon steel (type:BS970 no.080M40- auto industry foundry) and the breeches are threaded.
+The seamless tempered barrels are made of high-carbon steel (type:BS970 no.080M40- auto industry foundry) and the breeches are tight.
 We use a industrial case-hardening factory process that makes sparking both more reliable and longer lasting.
 Presently no other musket provider uses this technique.

 As with all our other flintlocks, the vent is not drilled (read details below) so we can ship easily to your door throughout North America and to Europe and the UK.
 Aside from that they are exactly like the originals.
 A fine addition to any collection.

 *What our Customers said*